Skip to content

 Geographers across the year groups regularly travel locally, nationally and abroad to enable them to apply their knowledge of the course in the field.
 In 2014, 2016 and 2022 Fourth Year, Fifth Year and the Sixth Form travelled to Iceland to study glaciation, tectonics and renewable energy.

-In July 2018, we travelled with students from a range of year groups to The Azores, a group of active volcanic islands and a Portuguese territory in the mid-Atlantic Ocean.
+In July 2018 and 2024, we travelled with students from a range of year groups to The Azores, a group of active volcanic islands and a Portuguese territory in the mid-Atlantic Ocean.
 Here students had the opportunity to discover tectonics, renewable energies, coastal land-forms, marine ecosystems and the effects of colonisation and migration.
-We plan to visit The Azores again in July 2024.

-In 2024 we will be completing field visits locally in Stockport, at Kinder Scout and around inner city and central Manchester (Moss Side, Etihad Campus, Castlefield, Northern Quarter, Ancoats, Rusholme and Hulme).
-We will also travel to other places in the UK , such as Llandudno and East Yorkshire.
+In 2024 we completed field visits locally in Stockport, at Kinder Scout and around inner city and central Manchester (Moss Side, Etihad Campus, Castlefield, Northern Quarter, Ancoats, Rusholme and Hulme).
+We also travelled to other places in the UK , such as Llandudno, for a coastal studies field day, and East Yorkshire.

 Clubs